guptashraddha2016/Bigmart-Sales-Data-Analysis---Using-ML/README.md

      2. Convert object into int type using LabelEncoder
   4. Create Model
      1. First Model - Basic Model
+        Accuracy of this model is - 0.4915164751964344

      2. Second Model - Using StandardScaler
+         Accuracy of this model is - 0.5115059708516376

-     3. Third Model - Using MinMaxScaler
+     4. Third Model - Using MinMaxScaler
-     4. Fourth Model - Remove the Outlier's
+     5. Fourth Model - Remove the Outlier's
-     5. Fifth Model - Find the correlation between the columns
+     6. Fifth Model - Find the correlation between the columns
   5. Find the accuracy